 Hosmer quickly became renowned for her neoclassical sculptures and was only 28 when she sold one to the Prince of Wales, the future Edward VII.

 The newcomers have brought art, music and new ideas to Lansing.
 But the town hasn't changed much.
-You still can't get a latte there, though you can get a million other things - at Horsfall's Lansing Variety, whose ramshackle storefronts occupy a block of Main Street.
+It's still hard to find a latte there, though you can get a million other things — at Horsfall's Lansing Variety, whose ramshackle storefronts occupy a block of Main Street.

 Stuffed game still is propped on the awning of the taxidermy shop, and faded signs on the 1885 storefront across the street still advertise fishing tackle, ammunition and souvenirs.